Dirge of Cerberus: Final Fantasy VII: Sales

 Dirge of Cerberus: Final Fantasy VII shipped 392,000 units in its first week.
 As of August 2008, 460,000 units were sold in North America and 270,000 units in Europe.
 Three months later, over 513,000 copies of the game have been sold in Japan alone.
 In July 2006, Dirge of Cerberus was in Sony's Gold category of top-selling video games (the Gold category includes games which have sold anything from 500,000 units to 1 million).

 Mobile phone games

 was co-developed by Square Enix and Ideaworks3D, and published by Square Enix.
 The game was released on August 22, 2006 in North America and July 26, 2007 in Japan.
 Initially only available on Amp'd Mobile phones, the game was subsequently made available on Verizon's V Cast network.
 It was also unveiled as a flagship title for NTT DoCoMo's FOMA 903i handset at the 2006 Tokyo Game Show.
 The title initially contained only a single player mode, with a multiplayer function introduced at a later date.
 Lost Episode involves a 'missing' chapter of Dirge of Cerberus taking place between two events of the main game.

 IGN called it "passable", arguing that the graphics did not fit the mobile phone, causing a sense of imbalance.

-The game's storyline is planned to be recreated in the mobile game Final Fantasy VII: Ever Crisis.
+The game's storyline was recreated in the mobile game Final Fantasy VII: Ever Crisis.